pebblesandweeds/rccl_gpu_matmul/docs/source/rccl_gpu_matmul.rst

 Implementing Multi-GPU Matrix Multiplication
 --------------------------------------------

-Our implementation distributes large matrix multiplications across multiple GPUs by splitting matrix A into horizontal chunks while maintaining a complete copy of matrix B on each device.
-This section details the core libraries that enable this distribution and analyzes the resulting memory requirements across GPUs.
+Building on our distributed matrix multiplication concepts, this section walks through the practical implementation details.
+We'll examine how the code coordinates computation across multiple GPUs, diving into the key libraries that enable efficient distribution and the resulting memory patterns across devices.

-Core Components
-^^^^^^^^^^^^^^^
+Libraries and Implementation
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Our multi-GPU implementation relies on two key libraries:
+Our implementation leverages two core AMD libraries:

-* **rocBLAS**: Handles the actual matrix multiplication on each GPU through ``rocblas_sgemm``
-* **RCCL**: Manages inter-GPU communication through collective operations like broadcast and allgather

-Let's examine how these components work together to enable efficient distributed computation.
+**rocBLAS for Matrix Computation**
+    The `rocblas_sgemm` function handles the actual matrix multiplication on each GPU.
+After receiving its chunk of matrix A and complete copy of matrix B, each GPU executes a standard matrix multiplication operation. rocBLAS automatically optimizes this computation for AMD's matrix cores, managing internal memory layouts and compute scheduling.

+**RCCL for GPU Communication**
+    RCCL (ROCm Communication Collectives Library) provides efficient primitives for moving data between GPUs.
+While this is AMD's library, it maintains API compatibility with NVIDIA's NCCL - hence the `nccl` prefix in function names like `ncclBroadcast`.
+Our implementation uses two key RCCL operations:

+    - ``ncclBroadcast`` distributes matrix B to all GPUs during initialization
+    - ``ncclAllGather`` combines partial results from each GPU's computation into the final output matrix

+    RCCL handles the complexity of optimal data transfer paths between GPUs, utilizing direct GPU-to-GPU communication when available and automatically selecting the most efficient transfer methods based on system topology.

+The interaction between these libraries follows a clear pattern: RCCL first distributes the input data across devices, rocBLAS performs local computations on each GPU, and finally RCCL consolidates the results.
+This separation of concerns - RCCL for communication and rocBLAS for computation - allows each library to optimize its specific role while working together for efficient distributed processing.

 Memory Requirements
 ^^^^^^^^^^^^^^^^^^^